sophienyaa/Honda-Motorcycle-ECU-Tools/README.md

 # Honda Motorcycle ECU Tools

 Here is my work (so far...) on reading data from my Honda CRF250L via its on board diagnostics port.
+This information should be applicable to most "modern" (post ~2005 fuel injected Honda motorcycles.

+I am yet to test this on my VFR800, I will update when I have done so.

 ## Hardware